-This week is the perfect time to tie up the loose ends of 2016 and make a plan for healthy new beginnings.
+This week is the perfect time to tie up the loose ends of this year and make a plan for healthy new beginnings.
 Here are 11 great ways to get started.

 1. Pick a date to get rid of the leftovers.
 If you're like me, your kitchen is stocked after the holidays with the remains of the huge meals as well as countless breads, cookies, candies and pies that you received as gifts.
 But if your plan for the new year is to eat healthier, you don't want to start with a kitchen full of junk.
 So pick a date after the holidays when you will give away, freeze or toss (or compost!) all of those rich holiday goodies so that they are not staring you in the face on Jan.
 1.

 2. Stock up on the good stuff.
 Now that you have more room in your fridge, stock it up with healthy stuff like fruits, veggies, lean meats, whole grains and quick and healthy snacks.

 3. Make moving your body a priority.
 Daily exercise is good, but 30 minutes on the treadmill does not erase eight (or more) hours of sitting for the rest of the day.
 To that end, look for ways to incorporate more movement into your day.
 Take your dogs for a morning or evening walk, park a little further from the store entrance, take the stairs instead of the elevator or do some jumping jacks during the commercial breaks of your favorite show.